tetranz/select2entity-bundle/README.md

 {% endblock %}
 ```
 This block adds all additional data needed to the JavaScript function `select2entityAjax`, like data attribute.
 In this case we are passing `data-img`.</details>

+### Themes
+Select2 supports custom themes using the `theme` option so you can style Select2 to match the rest of your application.
+For Bootstrap4 theme look at https://github.com/ttskch/select2-bootstrap4-theme

 ## Embed Collection Forms
 If you use [Embedded Collection Forms](http://symfony.com/doc/current/cookbook/form/form_collections.html) and [data-prototype](http://symfony.com/doc/current/cookbook/form/form_collections.html#allowing-new-tags-with-the-prototype) to add new elements in your form, you will need the following JavaScript that will listen for adding an element `.select2entity`: